zigmundlukas/integration-gtw/README.md

 pip install payment-gateway-sdk==2.0.0
 ```

-### Manual Installation
+### 2. Manual Installation

-If you prefer, you can manually download the SDK from our GitHub repository and include it in your project.
-Ensure you include all necessary dependencies and follow the setup instructions in the README.
+If you prefer manual installation, you can download the SDK from our GitHub repository and include it in your project.
+Be sure to include all necessary dependencies and follow the setup instructions in the README file.

 ## Configuration

-Once the SDK is installed, configure it with your API Key and environment settings (either sandbox or production).
+Once the SDK is installed, you need to configure it with your API Key and set the environment (either **sandbox** or **production**).
+Below are the steps for each language.

 ### Setting Up API Keys

-You can store your API key securely in environment variables to avoid exposing it in your codebase.
-Here is how to do it:
+Store your API key securely in environment variables to avoid exposing it in your codebase.
+Here is how to do it for each language:

 #### JavaScript (Node.js)
 ```javascript